kyma-project/console/README.md

 - Do not store the authentication token as a cookie.
 Make sure the token is sent to the Console Backend Service as a bearer token.
 - Make sure that state-changing operations (gql mutations) are only triggered upon explicit user interactions such as form submissions.
-- Keep in mind that UI rendering (in response to user navigating between views) is only allowed to trigger read-only operations (gql querries and subscriptions) without any data mutations.
+- Keep in mind that UI rendering in response to user navigating between views is only allowed to trigger read-only operations (gql queries and subscriptions) without any data mutations.

 #### Protect against Cross-site scripting (XSS)